WorksApplications/sudachi.rs/python/docs/source/topics/wheels.rst

 ------

 The situation is similar to Windows, but these builds are tested even less.
-We don't provide aarch64 builds for Apple Silicon-based Macs, but would welcome a contribution which will add those builds.
-Builds from source should work on M1-based Macs.
+We provide universal2 builds which should work both on Intel and ARM-based Macs, but ARM-based builds are not tested in CI and are provided on best effort basis.